 When planning a class reunion one of the decisions is making or choosing just the right favors.
-This is a guide about class reunion party favor ideas.
+This is a guide about high school reunion party favor ideas.

 Where can I buy favors for a class reunion in amounts under 100?
 Every site I've found only offers them in lots of 100 or more.
 My class only has 20 people, so I don't need 100 of anything.

 Did you try Oriental Trading (dot com)?
 You can often order things in smaller quantities.
 You might have to get 2 dozen, but someone's kids would like the extras.

 Or you could go with edible favors, something like fancy cupcakes, personalized cookies, candies, or dipped apples.
 That way the guests have something to take away, but it gets consumed and no junk laying around!

 If you only need twenty, you could make them yourself.
 It's thoughtful and original.